alice-sebego/ecommerce/README.md

 # ecommerce

-A ecommerce project in order to train with Flutter.
+Create a simple ecommerce project in order to train with Flutter.

 ## Getting started

 - Run the app
 `flutter run`

 - Run the JsonDB : Go to the folder where the product.json is

 `cd lib/services`

+then

 `json-server --watch product.json`